John "Skipper Hyle is your cadet and IP for the show.

 In 1995 he was hired by ValuJet Airlines in Atlanta, GA as F/O on the DC-9.
 Having been with them for 20 plus years now, he is a senior Captain on the Boeing 737.
 And through mergers, acquisitions, etc., the company is now called Southwest Airlines.
 At present Skipper has over 16,000 hours of flight time and is typed in the DC-3, DC-9 and the B-737.

 Upon making Captain he acquired his fourth airplane, a 1952 Harvard Mk 4, "J's Bird".
 Named after his first born, J's Bird is now part of the family and the star of this show.
+When his youngest expressed interest in warbird restoration for a career, Mom said he could get a 5th airplane after Matt earned his Eagle; so there's Matt's Batt -- a 1943 PT-17 they are restoring.

 The Rest of the Resume